Adolph Wagner: Character

 Wagner had a very combative and harsh personality.

 He did not take insults lightly and never phrased things diplomatically.
 He had difficulties with Schmoller and was an enemy of Lujo Brentano – and these two were about his closest colleagues.

 By all contemporary accounts, it is probably fair to say that Wagner was vain, easily hurt and extremely choleric.

 In the 1890s, Wagner would so enrage an industrial-conservative member of the Reichstag, likewise with a defense of the Kathedersozialist influence within the university, that the deputy challenged him to a duel.
 (Wagner did not categorically refuse, but it was never fought.)

 An even more famous case was Wagner's altercation with Eugen Dühring (against whom Friedrich Engels' Anti-Dühring is directed), and which in the very end resulted in Dühring's remotion and dismissal from the University of Berlin.

-Life
+Legacy

 Together with Gustav von Schmoller, Wagner belongs to the most important economists of the Bismarck period.
 He was a member of the Verein für Socialpolitik (Society for Social Policy).

-Wagner formulated the Law of Increasing State Spending, also known as "Wagner's Law."
+Wagner formulated the law of increasing state spending, also known as "Wagner's law."

 His works set the stage for the development of the monetary and credit systems in Germany and substantially influenced the central bank policy and financial practice before World War I.